 Grecians whiten their complexion with chalk or lead face powder and fashion crude lipstick out of ochre clays laced with red iron.

+Italy and France emerge as the main centers of cosmetics manufacturing in Europe, and only the aristocracy has access.
+Arsenic is sometimes used in face powder instead of lead.
 The modern notion of complex scent-making evolves in France.
 Early fragrances are amalgams of naturally occurring ingredients.
-Later, chemical processes for combining and testing scents supersede their arduous and labor-intensive predecessors.
+Later, chemical processes for combining and testing scents surpass their arduous and labor-intensive predecessors.

 Queen Victoria publicly declares makeup improper.
 It is viewed as vulgar and acceptable only for use by actors.